adonisjs/legacy-docs/2.0/mail.md

 ```

 #### priority <span>(level)</span>
-Email priority to be set on emails, not all email providers entertain priority and ignores it.
-Can be one of the followings.
+Email priority to be set for email.
+It can be one of the followings.

 - high, low, normal